 Kolkata, 23 Dec 2019 15:00 IST

-However, the vision of his son did not quite seem to convey the true flavours of Professor Shanku, conceptualised by Ray himself.
-First of all, Professor Shanku is not a suave man, who fits to the image of a noted academic by normal standards.
+However, the vision of the great filmmaker's son does not quite convey the true flavours of Professor Shanku as conceptualized by Satyajit Ray.
+First of all, Professor Shanku is not a suave man who fits the normal image of a noted academic.
 He is an eccentric genius and his inventions are fictitious too.

-Ray purposefully lent this flavour to make the readers aware of the fine line between fiction and science, since his readers were mostly teenagers.
+Satyajit Ray purposely lent this flavour to the character to make his readers aware of the fine line between fiction and science, since his readers were mostly teenagers.

-The film, on the other hand, misses this particular essence of humour and amusement throughout the plot.
-It is hard to watch Shanku in such a monotonous and simplistic cinematic representation that doesn’t contain a single element to excite the audience.
+The film, however, misses this particular essence of humour and amusement throughout the plot.
+It is hard to watch Professor Shanku in such a monotonous and simplistic cinematic representation that doesn’t contain a single element to excite the audience.